mongodb/docs-cluster-to-cluster-sync/source/includes/many-with-one-cluster.rst

 Starting in ``mongosync`` 1.7.0, you can sync multiple source clusters simultaneously with a destination cluster.
-For example, consolidate data from many small clusters in one central cluster.
+For example, consolidate data from many small clusters into one central cluster.